abgulati/Privion/README.md

 ### 8. Flash-Attention 2

-- Flash-Attention 2 is used to reduce the memory footprint of a model's KV-Cache context space, and speed up inferencing.
+- Flash-Attention 2 is used to reduce the memory footprint of a model's KV-Cache context space and speed up inferencing.

 - It has very specific hardware and software pre-requisites, make sure to check the [official repo](https://github.com/Dao-AILab/flash-attention) for the most up-to-date list of requirements.